rogerbarton/vr-modeling/Interface/cpp-interface.md

 the `[MonoPInvokeCallback(typeof(MyDelegate))]` attribute.
 It must be a static method.
 See `Scripts/Libigl/NativeCallbacks.cs` and add your callback there.

 **In C++**, declare a function pointer typedef like the delegate, see :cpp:type:`StringCallback`.
 The function pointer must use the :c:macro:`UNITY_INTERFACE_API` to ensure the `__stdcall` C# calling convention is used.
-Then you declare an instance of the function pointer as extern, see :cpp:func:`DebugLog`.
+Then you declare an instance of the function pointer as extern, see :cpp:member:`DebugLog`.
 Finally we must set the pointer when calling :cpp:func:`Initialize()` and reset to `nullptr` in :cpp:func:`UnityPluginUnload`.
 The extern variables need to be properly declared in `Interface.cpp`.
 See `source/InterfaceTypes.h` and add your code there.

 .. warning::